 Visit a small island

 We kept walking, and once we reached the point, we could see a small island, but we would have to cross about 50 meters of water.
 I was watching some people who were in the middle of crossing, and it was pretty shallow.
-Anya and I decided to forge ahead.
+Our daughter and I decided to forge ahead.
 It started to get deeper (about waist-high on me), and I was having second thoughts as Heidi had her camera, and didn’t want it to get wet.
 Luckily, it was only a few steps in the “deep” part, and then it started getting shallower.
 Whew!

 More time in the water